callstackincubator/rock/packages/platform-android/README.md

-# @rnef/platform-android
+# @rock-js/platform-android

-Android platform integration for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem and provides Android-specific build and development tools.
+Android platform integration for Rock.
+This package is part of the Rock ecosystem and provides Android-specific build and development tools.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)